ABOUT ME

 The time and space to find a therapist who understood my situation and to go into therapy was lacking.
 It felt like yet another thing on my list.
 A child with an eating disorder felt like a full-time job to me.

-Over time, based on my knowledge as a psychologist and yoga teacher, I started taking very good care of myself.
+Over time, based on my knowledge as a psychologist and yoga teacher, I started to reconnect with myself and taking good care of myself.
 I started putting my own well-being first.
 The positive effect of that inspired me to help other "mothers of" take good care of themselves.
 The surveys I conducted with dozens of mothers showed that I was not the only one who felt burned out, exhausted, scared, sad, angry and powerless.
 And who felt alone in that.

-In the work I do with you as a mother, I naturally bring my personal experiences, but always embedded in my scientific background as a psychologist specializing in chronic stress.
+In the work I do with you as a mother, I naturally bring my personal experiences, but always embedded in my scientific background as a psychologist specialized in chronic stress and trauma.
 You can read more about my expertise below.

 MONIQUE CROOIJ